some background

 II, Precalculus, Calculus) greatly enhanced my

-subsequent work with pre-service and in-service teachers.
+subsequent work with pre-service and in-service teachers and yielded a paper in

-In 2004, I accepted an Associate Professor
+In 2004, I accepted an

-position in the Department of Mathematical
+Associate Professor position in the Department

-Sciences at The University of Texas at El
+University of Texas at El Paso (an emerging national research

-have more opportunity for research and collaboration – with a critical mass of
+research and collaboration – with a critical mass of

 talented mathematics educators and science educators, statisticians and

 mathematicians in rich cultural and natural environments.
-During my tenure here as an Associate
+During my

-Professor – and now, Full Professor -- I’ve also enjoyed record opportunities
+tenure here as an Associate Professor – and now, Full Professor -- I’ve also

-to team teach in classroom and in field-based settings (e.g., an integrated
+enjoyed record opportunities to team teach in classroom and in field-based

-block with COE faculty for UTEP pre-service teachers at Canutillo ES) as well as to co-write
+teachers at Canutillo ES) as well

-papers and grants.
-UTEP is a
+as to co-write papers and grants.
+UTEP

-research-intensive doctoral university (the country’s only one with a
+is a research-intensive doctoral university (the country’s only one with a

-UTEP is part of the University of
+Mexican-American majority student population) that is part of the University of Texas System (the nation’s

-Texas System (the nation’s second largest university system), where I began
+second largest university system), where I began my teaching career in the

-attraction is that I have family and familial education roots in this western
+‘80s!
+Another attraction is that I have

-El Paso ISD (while at Zach White Elementary, my great aunt Matilda
+familial roots here, including relatives who taught for El Paso Community College and El Paso ISD (while at Zach White Elementary, my great aunt Matilda

 was a teacher of the year, and later organized the first education scholarship